God Himself, the Unique III

 2. Leaving One’s Parents and Beginning in Earnest to Play One’s Role in the Theater of Life

-When one reaches maturity, one is able to leave one’s parents and strike out on one’s own, and it is at this point that one truly begins to play one’s own role, that one’s mission in life ceases to be foggy and gradually becomes clear.
-Nominally one still stays closely tied to one’s parents, but because one’s mission and the role one plays in life have nothing to do with one’s mother and father, in actuality this intimate tie slowly breaks down as a person gradually becomes independent.
-From a biological perspective, people still cannot help being dependent upon parents in subconscious ways, but objectively speaking, once they are grown they have entirely separate lives from their parents, and will perform the roles they assume independently.
-Besides birth and childrearing, the parents’ responsibility in a child’s life is simply to provide him or her with a formal environment to grow up in, for nothing except the predestination of the Creator has a bearing on a person’s fate.
+When one reaches maturity, one is able to leave one’s parents and strike out on one’s own, and it is at this point that one truly begins to play one’s own role, that the fog lifts and one’s mission in life gradually becomes clear.
+Nominally, one still stays closely tied to one’s parents, but because one’s mission and the role one plays in life have nothing to do with one’s mother and father, in essence this intimate tie breaks down as a person gradually becomes independent.
+From a biological perspective, people cannot help still being dependent on their parents in subconscious ways, but objectively speaking, once they are fully grown, they have entirely separate lives from their parents and will perform the roles they assume independently.
+Besides birth and childrearing, the parents’ responsibility in their children’s lives is simply to provide them with a formal environment to grow up in, for nothing except the predestination of the Creator has a bearing on a person’s fate.
 No one can control what kind of future a person will have; it is predetermined long in advance, and not even one’s parents can change one’s fate.
-As far as fate is concerned, everyone is independent, and everyone has his or her own fate.
-So no one’s parents can stave off one’s fate in life or exert the slightest influence on the role one plays in life.
-It could be said that the family into which one is destined to be born, and the environment in which one grows up, are nothing more than the preconditions for fulfilling one’s mission in life.
-They do not in any way determine a person’s fate in life or the kind of destiny amidst which a person fulfills his or her mission.
-And so no one’s parents can assist one in accomplishing one’s mission in life, no one’s relatives can help one assume one’s role in life.
+As far as fate is concerned, everyone is independent, and everyone has their own fate.
+So, no one’s parents can stave off one’s fate in life or exert the slightest influence on the role one plays in life.
+It could be said that the family into which one is destined to be born and the environment in which one grows up are nothing more than the preconditions for fulfilling one’s mission in life.
+They do not in any way determine a person’s fate in life or the kind of destiny within which a person fulfills their mission.
+And so, no one’s parents can assist one in accomplishing one’s mission in life, and likewise, no one’s relatives can help one assume one’s role in life.
 How one accomplishes one’s mission and in what kind of living environment one performs one’s role are entirely determined by one’s fate in life.
-In other words, no other objective conditions can influence the mission of a person, which is predestined by the Creator.
-All people become mature in their own particular growing-up environments, then gradually, step by step, set off down their own roads in life, fulfill the destinies planned for them by the Creator, naturally, involuntarily entering the vast sea of humanity and assuming their own posts in life, where they begin to fulfill their responsibilities as created beings for the sake of the Creator’s predestination, for the sake of His sovereignty.
+In other words, no other objective conditions can influence a person’s mission, which is predestined by the Creator.
+All people become mature in the particular environments in which they grow up; then gradually, step by step, they set off down their own roads in life and fulfill the destinies planned for them by the Creator.
+Naturally, involuntarily, they enter the vast sea of humanity and assume their own posts in life, where they begin to fulfill their responsibilities as created beings for the sake of the Creator’s predestination, for the sake of His sovereignty.

-Marriage: The Fourth Juncture
+The Fourth Juncture: Marriage

-Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, begins gradually to fulfill various kinds of missions.
-People harbor many illusions about marriage before they experience it themselves, and all these illusions are beautiful.
+Marriage is a key event in any person’s life; it is the time when one starts truly to assume various kinds of responsibilities, and gradually to complete various kinds of missions.
+People harbor many illusions about marriage before they experience it themselves, and all these illusions are quite beautiful.
 Women imagine that their other halves will be Prince Charming, and men imagine that they will marry Snow White.
 These fantasies go to show that every person has certain requirements for marriage, their own set of demands and standards.
 Though in this evil age people are constantly bombarded with distorted messages about marriage, which create even more additional requirements and give people all sorts of baggage and strange attitudes, any person who has experienced marriage knows that no matter how one understands it, no matter what one’s attitude toward it is, marriage is not a matter of individual choice.